Joshua01X/Joshua01X/README.md

  🌱 I’m planning to tackle **Microsoft SC-900 and SC-200** soon

-⚡ Fun fact **The first computer "bug" was a real moth found in a computer in 1947**
+⚡ Fun fact: **The first computer "bug" was a real moth found in a computer in 1947**

  </div>